 SEPTEMBER 16-20, 2019

-This 5-day course capacitates students with photogrammetric documentation skills that meet international standards.
+This 5-day course capacitates heritage practitioners, students, museums workers, archaeologists and planners with photogrammetric documentation skills that meet international standards.
 Photogrammetry, the science of creating three-dimensional measurements from photographs, needs only the basic tools of a camera and computer.
 It can even be done with a smartphone, and can run on free software.
 Students need only a basic working knowledge in photography or documentation for this course.
 The program software used is COLMAP. https://colmap.github.io/

 Photogrammetry’s output can be large, conducted by drone for towns, or objects, with an output that can be more accurate than that of a laser scan.